0xDBFB7/ionprinter/documents/log/construction.md

 For some reason, adding the boundary condition check makes the system 4 times slower.
 Curious!
 This doesn't happen if I check against the same potentials[] vector.
+Some strange cache effect?

+Changing to unsigned char had no appreciable effect.

+Ah, but converting std::vector to a dynamic c-style array, performing the computation, then deleting the original array is very fast.